About Me

 Although I'm a professional violist, violinist, & music teacher, I also love learning new things!
 In my amateur studies, I'm grateful to be able to practice on the pipe organ at Bethany Church of Sierra Madre, and I love the customizable widths of the organ shoes from Tic Tac Toes.

-My music stand of choice for for beauty and functionality at home is currently an Alden Lee solid desk duet stand, and for portability away from home, I enjoy the fact that the Peak SMS-40 folds up but still has a solid desk to write on.
+My music stand of choice for for beauty and functionality at home is an Alden Lee solid desk duet stand, and for outdoors or for portability away from home, I enjoy the fact that the Peak SMS-40 folds up but still has a solid desk to write on.
 Manhasset should also get a nod here; although I've never owned one myself, I use (and appreciate) them frequently.

 The layout of sheet music and ease of accessing it - on paper or digitally - makes sharing music across generations & languages possible.
-Thanks goes out to publishers like Baerenreiter, Henle, & Peters for readable, accurate editions with copious notes; to publishers like International for inexpensive editions that a music student can afford; to Alfred for excellent teaching materials (Alfred publishes most of my teaching curriculum from Suzuki to CAD to theory books), to digital clearinghouses (such as musicnotes.com, CCLI, or IMSLP) for making charts & sheet music readily available as PDF downloads (and helping obtain or get information about the licenses to perform them).
+Thanks goes out to publishers like Baerenreiter, Henle, & Peters for readable, accurate editions with copious notes; to publishers like International for inexpensive editions that a music student can afford; to Alfred for excellent teaching materials (Alfred publishes most of the teaching curriculum I use , from Suzuki to CAD to theory books), to digital clearinghouses (such as musicnotes.com, CCLI, or IMSLP, or IMTEX) for making charts & sheet music readily available as PDF downloads (and helping obtain or get information about the licenses to perform them).

-Mobile apps and devices are always changing, but current favorites are the iPad paired with the Apple Pencil and forScore (a pdf reader with its bells and whistles designed specifically for reading, studying or annotating sheet music), ClearTune (a chromatic tuner), Time Guru (a metronome that can be set to randomly drop out to test your ability to keep a steady tempo) the kusc app (classical music public radio station), MyOngaku (for Suzuki violin book 1-2 students) and Mobel (a change ringing simulator for practicing bell ringing alone).
+Longtime favorite apps and devices for me are the iPad paired with the Apple Pencil and forScore (a pdf reader with its bells and whistles designed specifically for reading, studying or annotating sheet music), ClearTune (a chromatic tuner app for apple or android devices), Time Guru (a metronome that can be set to randomly drop out to test your ability to keep a steady tempo) the kusc app (classical music public radio station), and Slack (for keeping track of lesson notes and links for each student).

 For the Performance Space: